sebalp100/Digital-market/README.md

-This is a digital market app made with NextJs
+This is a digital market app made with NextJs 14, Payload, TailwindCSS and MongoDB.

 ## Getting Started